TheDigitalCatOnline/blog_source/pelican/content/emacs-configuration-for-python-javascript-terraform-and-blogging.markdown

 ## Keyboard mapping

-I'm an Italian native speaker, so I often write texts in that language for my personal blog or for other resons.
+I'm an Italian native speaker, so I often write texts in that language for my personal blog or for other reasons.
 In Italian, we use the accented letters à, è, é, ì, ò, ù a lot ("is" is just "è", "why" and "because" are "perché", almost all future tenses end with an accented letter, and so on), so I like to have a proper mapping.
-Emacs has a very powerful mode for latin alphabeth [diacritics](https://en.wikipedia.org/wiki/Diacritic), which it `latin-postfix`, where you can write "è" typing "e`", so that was my first choice.
+Emacs has a very powerful mode for Latin alphabet [diacritics](https://en.wikipedia.org/wiki/Diacritic), which is `latin-postfix`, where you can write "è" typing `e` followed by backticks, so that was my first choice.
 While this is very powerful, and allows me to input almost everything I need also for other languages like German, on the long run I found it very difficult to use efficiently.

-I'm used to the Italian keymap, I know it by heart as I know the English keyboard mapping, so I tend to press keys that are supposed to insert the accented letters directly.
-Moreover, other software like the browser work with a system key mapping (that Emacs ignores), so again, I need to rewire my brain every time I go back to the editor.
+First of all, I'm used to the Italian keymap, I know it by heart as I know the English keyboard mapping, so I tend to press keys that are supposed to insert the accented letters directly.
+Moreover, other software like the browser work with a system keyboard mapping (that Emacs ignores), so again, I need to rewire my brain every time I go back to the editor.
 Last, `latin-postfix` is far too generic and has mappings for letters like ą or ę which are created typing "a," which is a combination that we have every time we type a comma in Italian given that almost all words end in a vowel.
 This forces me to type "a,," whenever I need "a,", which is far too different from the normal system I'm used to.

-The input method `italian-keyboard` unfortunately doesn't map very well on a standard modern English keyboard, so I decided to just write my own mapping using [quail](http://web.mit.edu/Emacs/source/emacs/lisp/international/quail.el) which is unsurprisingly not very well documented (multilingual input has been and still is one of the great forgotten and messy topics in computer science, in particular in the open source world).
+The input method `italian-keyboard` unfortunately doesn't map very well on a standard modern English keyboard, so I decided to just write my own mapping using the [quail](http://web.mit.edu/Emacs/source/emacs/lisp/international/quail.el) system, which is unsurprisingly not very well documented.
+I'm sorry to say it, but multilingual input has been and still is one of the great forgotten and messy topics in computer science, in particular in the open source world.
+Let's not even mention Chinese and other languages not based on an alphabet.

 ``` lisp
 ; Define a proper mapping for the Italian keyboard over the English one